A-Maugli/algorand-typescript-workshop/README.md

 Open the workspace, go to `projects/personal-bank`

+To install dependencies, use `algokit -v project bootstrap all` or `npm install`

 To build the smart contract, use `algokit -v project run build` or `npm run build`

 To test the smart contract, use `algokit -v project run test` or `npm run test`